dwoods-24/project_2/README.md

 Overall, qsort seems to be the best sorting method.
 While STL and custom sorts might be useful in certain situations, qsort is the best choice for general-purpose sorting because of its speed and simplicity.
 It strikes a good balance between performance and ease of implementation, making it a great option for large datasets.

 ## Group Dynamics and Contributions:
-- **Dylan Woods** contributed significantly to the implementation of the custom quicksort algorithm and worked on the debugging process.
+- **Dylan Woods**: I contributed to the implementation of the qsort and stl sort algorithms.
+Additionally, I implemented the benchmarking script and worked on the debugging process.
 - **Jakob Brown**: I wrote and implemented Merge Sort, helped with structure and formatting, and helped with STL sort, Q sort, and benchmarking
-- **Anthony Toms** was responsible for integrating the STL and qsort sorting modes
+- **Anthony Toms**: was responsible for integrating the STL and qsort sorting modes